About Us

 Magda Musa

-I did my Undergraduate at the University of Stirling in Spanish and Sociology and currently studying my MSc in Equality and Human Rights at the University of Glasgow.
+I currently work in international climate change.
+I did my Undergraduate at the University of Stirling in Spanish and Sociology and studied my MSc in Equality and Human Rights at the University of Glasgow.
 I have worked overseas mainly in Central/South America teaching English and doing voluntary work.
-My MSc research is centred on researching the intersectional health inequalities African women face in the Scottish healthcare system, and what Scotland can do to address this.
-Aligned with OCS's goasl and aspirations, I aspire to work with refugees and asylum seekers in Scotland, working collectively to ensure Scotland is a safe and welcoming place for them.
+My MSc research was centred on researching the intersectional health inequalities African women face in the Scottish healthcare system, and what Scotland can do to address this.
+Aligned with OCS's goals and aspirations, I aspire to work with refugees and asylum seekers in Scotland, working collectively to ensure Scotland is a safe and welcoming place for them.

 Secretary